jwilson8767/template-literals-cli/readme.md

 # template-literals-cli

-> Templates so literals, a barbarian can do it
+> Templates so literal, a barbarian can do it

 Provides a simple way to build [ES6 Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) into static html files with an optional yaml or json config/data file.